RolandJBaron/RolandJBaron/README.md

 Striving for excellence is my utmost priority, especially as I explore my newfound interest in Programming, with a keen eye on a career in Cyber Security.
+I currently reside close to Frankfurt-Main in Germany.

 Contact me:<br>
 cyber-recce@protonmail.com